ivyresearch/site/content/posts/Intro.md

 ---
-title: "Introducing Studio Ivy: A Haven for Research and Products"
+title: "Introducing VII: A Haven for Research and Products"
 date: 2023-07-19T15:58:00-06:00
 draft: false
 ---

-Studio Ivy focuses on tech that **enables humans to interact verifiably**.
+The Verifiable Interaction Institute focuses on tech that **enables humans to interact verifiably**.

 We support projects that provide more privacy and intimacy in our internet lives, either by securely storing and selectively revealing personal data.
 We also support projects that improve the onboarding experience to other verifiable technologies like Ethereum.
 Specific projects incubated in-house or directly mentored are: